usbarmory/armory-drive/README.md

 and macOS) to guide through initial installation of such releases and Secure Boot activation.

+> [!WARNING]
-> :warning: :lock: loading signed releases triggers secure boot activation which
+> :lock: loading signed releases triggers secure boot activation which
 > is an *irreversible operation* to be performed **at your own risk**, carefully
 > read and understand the following instructions.